CraveToCode/groupify/README.md

 **Project Scope & Timeline**

 Objectives completed thus far:
+- Learnt the relevant API for the telegram bot, as well as the relevant techstack needed.
+- Planned out development roadmap and proper program flow for the bot.
+- Implemented basic bot interface, with /start and /help commands that allow the user to learn more about the bot.
+- Implemented basic framework for the Meetup Scheduler, Bill Splitter and Event Organiser in the bot.

 Features to be completed by end June:
-Finish up most features for the Bill Splitter
+- Finish up most features for the Bill Splitter
-Finish up basic feature for Event Scheduler
+- Finish up basic feature for Event Scheduler
-Create prototype for timetable program to be used in Event Scheduler and test it Test auto-suggester and figure out best way to decide time slots Implement Event Organiser if time permits
+- Create prototype for timetable program to be used in Event Scheduler and test it
+- Test auto-suggester and figure out best way to decide time slots
+- Implement Event Organiser if time permits

 Features to be completed by the mid-end of July:

-Polish up features, fully integrate all the features for Bill Splitter and Event Scheduler Test the bot and ensure it is working as intended Possibly add additional features that would be suited to the purpose of the bot Integrate Google Pay to Bill Splitter?
+- Polish up features, fully integrate all the features for Bill Splitter and Event Scheduler
+- Test the bot and ensure it is working as intended
+- Possibly add additional features that would be suited to the purpose of the bot
+- Integrate Google Pay to Bill Splitter?

 ![image](https://user-images.githubusercontent.com/13115675/120102136-31c48400-c17c-11eb-8ea5-a1f36151986e.png)